jsanjay63/covid19-population/README.md

-# Covid 19 Population Bases Analysis
+# Covid 19 Population Based Analysis

 Analysis of Covid 19 Cases(confirmed, recovered, deaths) with respect to Population of the country